-Well, I have rated and listed the best badminton rackets above but you must know the criteria to select the right racquet for you.
-And, of course, the most important tool in the game must match your performance abilities.
+Well, I have rated and listed the best badminton rackets above, but you must know the criteria to select the right racquet for you.
+And, of course, the most critical tool in the game must match your performance abilities.

 Before buying badminton racket, check the following factors:

 1. Player Level